t-jor/diagnosis-medication-audit/docs/ASSIGNMENT_BRIEF.md

-# Assignment Brief – HealthTail BI Project
+# Assignment Brief – HealthTail Case Study

 This document summarizes the original assignment for the HealthTail BI project, including objectives, data sources, required deliverables, and stakeholder questions.
 It serves as a reference for understanding the project scope and constraints.